tkdlrs/inventory-tracking-system/README.md

 # Inventory Tracking System
-a simple web application for maintaining a set of inventory.
+A simple web application for maintaining a set of inventory.